 - Stay charged: Many plane seats have outlets or USB ports, but they’re never guaranteed.
 I highly recommend packing a portable charger and any necessary cords to ensure your phone and other electronics stay charged.

-Remember to follow the crew’s instructions and respect fellow passengers.
+You do not need to pack every travel gadget you see online.
+A few essentials and a little preparation can make your first solo flight much more comfortable.
 Now relax, enjoy the flight, and you’ll soon be at your destination, ready for an adventure.

 Tips For Airport Layovers